YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FNTRANSERROR, Buffer too small error occurred trying to translate filename FFFF

-All GT.M Components Error: While creating a database, resolving environment variables in a database path exceeded the maximum supported file name size.
+All YottaDB Components Error: While creating a database, resolving environment variables in a database path exceeded the maximum supported file name size.

 Action: Reduce the path size by altering base components of the path or database name and/or the values of the environment variables to create a shorter overall filename and retry.